SelenaLiu/Kaleidacanvas/README.md

 ![Example3](https://github.com/SelenaLiu/Kaleidacanvas/blob/master/Images/Eclipsis3.jpg)

-For more examples you can look in the Images folder.
+For more examples, you can check out Images folder.

 ### Libraries used
 Tkinter, Pillow: Image and ImageDraw.
 The latter was used to help save the Kaleidapiece you made, but a problem that